 |Team Time Management|

-|Real Time View of Projects and Profitability|
+|Real-time View of Projects & Profitability|

 Even with the free plan, you’ll be able to offer employees the ability to clock in from anywhere with a single click.
-You’ll also get visual reports that let you see who’s working on what and you’ll have access to budgeting tools, similar to Tick.
+You’ll also get visual reports that let you see who’s working on what, and you’ll have access to budgeting tools, similar to Tick.

-Toggl interfaces with Freshbooks or you can download time card data into a CSV file in order to upload it to your payroll provider.
+Toggl interfaces with Freshbooks, or you can download time card data into a CSV file in order to upload it to your payroll provider.

 Toggl has a mobile app that you can sync with over 100 web tools and browser extensions.
-For example, you can start your timer from Google Chrome or link it to projects in tools like Basecamp or Asana.
+For example, you can start your timer from Google Chrome or link it to projects using tools like Basecamp or Asana.

 Emplotime has all of the time clock features a small business would need.
-The way it works is that you start with a basic set up and then activate any features you want to use.
+The way it works is that you start with a basic setup and then activate any features you want to use.
 That way, if you don’t want to use a certain feature like PTO tracking, it doesn’t clutter up your interface.

+Emplotime doesn’t have any standard interfaces to existing payroll systems.
 Emplotime provides five standard reports and allows you to add fields to them.
-You can also export the data to a CSV file so you can modify it as needed.
-Reports can be downloaded to MS Word or PDF format as well.
+You can also export the data to a CSV file and modify it as needed.
+Most payroll software, like ADP and its competitors, accept CSV-formatted time card data via upload.
+Reports can be downloaded to Microsoft Word or PDF format as well.

 Emplotime doesn’t have a mobile app, but it can be used on mobile web browsers to clock in and out.
 However, you have to authorize the time clock to be used on each device, tablet, computer, or smartphone in advance.